wely/DevCamp/README.md

 [View PowerPoint](Presentation/Module02-ModernCloudApps.pptx?raw=true)

 ####  HOL 2 - Modern Cloud Apps ####
-In this lab, you will add Azure capabiltiies to the sample application
+In this lab, you will add Azure capabilities to the sample application

 #### View instructions for [.NET](#) | [Node.JS](#) | [Java](#)